piotrmski/w16sim/README.md

 ## Memory map

+Program memory is at 0x0000-0x1FFA.

-Terminal I/O and monotonic clock functionalities are facilitated via the following memory map:
+Two additional memory-mapped registers exist to facilitate terminal I/O and monotonic clock functionalities.

-- 0x0000-0x1FFA - program memory,
-- 0x1FFB-0x1FFE - 32-bit relative time - reading from these addresses yields a number of milliseconds since the simulator has started until the last (or current) time 0x1FFB was (or is) read,
-- 0x1FFF - terminal I/O:
+- Terminal I/O register at 0x1FFF:
+    - Putting a character in the standard input updates the register to the character value,
-    - Loading from 0x1FFF removes a character from the standard input buffer and yields it, or 0 if the buffer is empty,
+    - Loading from 0x1FFF yields the register value and clears it,
     - Storing to 0x1FFF pushes a character to the standard output buffer.
+- Monotonic clock value register at 0x1FFB-0x1FFE:
+    - Loading from 0x1FFB updates the register to the current number of milliseconds since the simulator has started and yields the least significant byte of the register value,
+    - Loading from 0x1FFC-0x1FFE yields more significant bytes of the register value,
+    - Storing to 0x1FFB-0x1FFE does nothing.

-# W16 simulator
+# W13 simulator

-This repository contains a reference W16 simulator that features terminal input/output and a monotonic clock.
+This repository contains a reference W13 simulator that features terminal input/output and a monotonic clock.

 ## Usage

-Run `w16asm path/to/program.bin` to run the simulator until ^C is pressed, or until a JMP instruction to the current address (unconditional infinite loop) is detected.
+Run `w13asm path/to/program.bin` to run the simulator until ^C is pressed, or until a JMP instruction to the current address (unconditional infinite loop) is detected.

 Options: